pandaueno0156/stock-analytics-dashboard/README.md

 # stock-analytics-dashboard

 ## Overview
-A modern web-based interactive dashboard for stock market analysis and visualization.
+A modern web-based interactive dashboard for stock market analysis and visualization

 ## Features
--- Stock price and financial metrics tracking and trend visualization with customizable timeline
+- Stock price and financial metrics tracking and trend visualization with customizable timeline

--- Stock performance comparison aginst competitors and index benchmark
+- Stock performance comparison aginst competitors and index benchmark

--- Real-time related stock news
+- Real-time related stock news

 ## Technologies Used
--- Python Steamlit
+- Python Steamlit

--- yfinance API
+- yfinance API

+- GoogleNews API

 ## Quick Start
 1. Clone the repository or download the files